-Because you play as a wild wolf, you will hunt and consume prey (mild gore), you or your pups may perish (heartbreaking), and you will fight with your competition (mild violence).
-Life of a wolf can be hard!
+Because you play as a wild wolf, you will hunt and consume prey (gore), you or your mate or pups may perish (heartbreaking), and you will fight with your competition (violence).
+The life of a wolf can be hard!
 These are things to consider when deciding if WolfQuest is right for your child.

 WolfQuest depicts the lives of wild wolves who hunt, eat prey, and fight to survive in the wild.
 Consequently, the game contains mild violence and gore.
 For example: